ska-telescope/developer.skatelescope.org/src/howto/create_branch.rst

 +++++++++++++++++++++++

 Usualy work branches are created from the **main** repository branch, althouh they can be created from other working branches.
-Regardless you should make sure you **pull** the latest changes from the branch you a branching from.
+Regardless you should make sure you **pull** the latest changes from the branch you are branching from.

 .. code:: bash